dgerabagi/data-curation-environment/flattened_repo.md

 <!--
   IMPORTANT AI INSTRUCTION:
-  When generating a file based on this template, you MUST wrap the entire file's content in <file path="src/Artifacts/[ProjectName]-A14-GitHub-Repo-Setup.md"></file> tags.
+  When generating a file based on this template, you MUST wrap the entire file's content in <file path="src/Artifacts/A14.
+[Project Name] - GitHub Repository Setup Guide.md">...</file> tags.
 -->
-# Artifact T14: Template - GitHub Repository Setup Guide
+# Artifact T14: [Project Name] - GitHub Repository Setup Guide Template
 # Date Created: C152
 # Author: AI Model & Curator
+# Updated on: C160 (Add Sample Development Workflow section)

 - **Key/Value for A0:**
-- **Description:** A generic template for a guide on setting up a new project with Git and GitHub.
+- **Description:** A generic template for a guide on setting up a new project with Git and GitHub, including a sample workflow.
-- **Tags:** template, cycle 0, git, github, version control
+- **Tags:** template, cycle 0, git, github, version control, workflow

 ## 1. Overview

-This guide provides the necessary commands to turn your local project folder into a Git repository and link it to a new, empty repository on GitHub.
+This guide provides the necessary commands to turn your local project folder into a Git repository, link it to a new repository on GitHub, and outlines a sample workflow for using Git alongside the Data Curation Environment (DCE).

 ## 2. Prerequisites

 *   You have `git` installed on your machine.
 *   You have a GitHub account.

-## 3. Step-by-Step Instructions
+## 3. Step-by-Step Setup

 ### Step 1: Create a New Repository on GitHub